Complex Band Structure and Bound States in the Continuum: A Unified Theoretical Framework: Results and discussion

-In addition to the Friedrich–Wintgen BICs, symmetry-protected BICs can also be interpreted using the above three-band model.
-These BICs appear at high-symmetry points in the BZ, such as the $\Gamma$ point, and originate from the interaction of degenerate guided-mode resonances.
-Therefore, they can be treated as a special class of Friedrich–Wintgen BICs.
-However, in contrast to typical Friedrich–Wintgen BICs, which deviate from the crossing point, symmetry-protected BICs always appear at the high-symmetry point and can be analyzed using perturbation theory for the degenerate case, similar to that discussed in equation~(\ref{eq:GRdisp-3band-cross}).
+In addition to the Friedrich--Wintgen BICs, symmetry-protected BICs can be interpreted using the above three-band model.
+These BICs appear at high-symmetry points in the BZ, such as the $\Gamma$ point, and originate from the interaction between degenerate guided-mode resonances.
+Therefore, they can be treated as a special class of Friedrich--Wintgen BICs.
+However, in contrast to typical Friedrich--Wintgen BICs, which deviate from the crossing point, symmetry-protected BICs always appear at the high-symmetry point and can be analysed using the perturbation theory for the degenerate case, similar to that discussed in equation~(\ref{eq:GRdisp-3band-cross}).

-For simplicity, we consider a two-fold degeneracy where the states $|m\rangle$ and $|{-m}\rangle$ form a degenerate subspace, with $m$ also denoting the band-folding index.
-Compared to the non-degenerate case shown in equations~(\ref{eq:eigenvaluepertur}) and (\ref{eq:eigenstatepertur}), the resulting eigenvalues and eigenstates are given by
+For simplicity, we consider a twofold degeneracy, where the states $|m\rangle$ and $|{-m}\rangle$ form a degenerate subspace, with $m$ also denoting the band-folding index.
+In comparison with the non-degenerate case shown in equations~(\ref{eq:eigenvaluepertur}) and (\ref{eq:eigenstatepertur}), the resulting eigenvalues and eigenstates are given by